matheusd/dcrfeesim_dev/README.md

 ([Full results](results/testcase06.txt)).
 Based on test 05 with the following changes:

 - Smaller simulated fee range distribution
-- Maximum bucket value and fee rate step are adjusted to improve granularity

 ```
 === Fees to use for minConf confirmations ===